lamini-ai/lamini-ai.github.io/docs/installer.md

 to start the services as a background daemon process, and view the logs with `docker logs`

+Once running, you can checkout the UI at http://localhost:5001!

 ## Configuring Lamini

 ### llama_config.yaml